 The songs I've written over the years are the focus of Our Vision.
 Our first album Brooding has been out for almost a year and its been causing a bit of a "quiet" stir.
 If you're interested in new original music please have a listen.
 If you're auditioning us for a gig don't be fooled by the mellow style we do rock live.
 We cover all the songs I've recorded.
 This includes any songs from previous bands including, The Consequences, and Rare Elephant, In the near future Lazuli Shoals will be releasing another album.
 I've been working on remodeling my Carriage House and turning it into a small state of the art studio/practice room.
 The next album will be out in 2020 along with blogs.

 I believe there are many, many, people here in North West Washington that have traveled as deep into the farthest reaches and corners of the Puget Sound Basin as the Band Mates from Lazuli Shoals.
-The idea of the name of Lazuli Shoals came from Linn Jennings' a Master Boatwright living on Puget Sound with his beautiful wife and David Cordell, with his beautiful wife, living in the rustic town of Snohomish originally called Cadyville.
-The idea of the troubled waters and the need for a musical reference was dominant as we we thought about a name for the band.
+The idea of the name of Lazuli Shoals came from Linn Jennings'.
+Linn's a Master Boatwright living on Puget Sound with his beautiful wife who has been enjoying creating art.
+As well as David Cordell with his beautiful wife, living in the rustic town of Snohomish originally called Cadyville.
+Now we are happy to say we have a fourth member to Lazuli Shoals, Jeff Goodman who is living with his family in Island County.
+The idea of the troubled waters and the need for a musical reference was dominant as we thought about a name for the band.
 The idea of Shoals comes from all the hidden rocks in all the deceptive locations in the sound itself.
 Such as Deception Pass and Cattle Point on San Juan Island.
 If you can't navigate these water ways then it could be a reason to sing the blues.
 Robert Plant once said "I sing for the blue note!" and from there I had considered another name for blue=Lazuli!